drbfraser/CRADLE-Android/ONBOARDING.md

 - **Dual transport**: HTTP is the primary sync path; when there is no internet, the app falls back to **encrypted SMS** sent to the **Cradle-SMSRelay** server, which decrypts and forwards the data to Cradle Platform over HTTP

 ---
+## 3. Technology Stack

+---------- TODO: See the dependencies and stuff - will write it after completing my code and all so that I don't have to change it again and again

+# Getting The App Running

+## 4. Prerequisites

+Before doing anything else, make sure the following are installed on your machine:

+### For Backend (Cradle Platform)
+- **Docker Desktop** - must be running when you develop/test
+- **Python 3** + `pip` - for seeding scripts and virtual environment
+- **Node.js & npm** - for the React js web frontend ( not necessary for android app itself)

+### For Android Development
+- **Android Studio** (latest stable release)
+- **JDK: JetBrains Runtime version 17** ------------ TODO: Add some link or something here
+- **Android SDK** with API 24 through API 34 installed

+---

 ### Quick Reference: Gradle Commands

 ```bash